project-oak/tink-rust/docs/RUST-HOWTO.md

 ## Setup Instructions

+The released versions of the Tink-Rust crates are available at <https://crates.io>, so Rust code using Tink just needs to add a dependency on the relevant `tink-<topic>` crates in `Cargo.toml`.

-To install the Tink-Rust repository locally run:
+To install the current development version of the Tink-Rust repository locally run:

 ```sh
 git clone https://github.com/project-oak/tink-rust